November Meeting Handicap Chase Preview, Tips, Runners & Trends (November Meeting)

 2025 November Meeting Handicap Chase Preview

-Scheduled to take place in November of each year at the Cheltenham Racecourse is this Class 1 Premier Handicap Chase, its a stamina testing three miles and three furlongs and because of the time of year that the race is run, it's run during the November Meeting, the ground can make it even more testing.
+Scheduled to take place in November of each year at the Cheltenham Racecourse is this Class 1 Premier Handicap Chase.
+It's a stamina testing three miles and three and a half furlongs, and because of the time of year that the race is run, it's run during the November Meeting, the ground can make it even more testing.

 November Meeting Handicap Chase Information:

-We also have a dedicated Cheltenham tips page that will cover this race as well as all of the other races on the day of the race, see which runners the OLBG racing tipsters are predicting to win this race and the others on the cards.
-You may also be interested in other preview blogs that we have packed full of information, head down to the Schedule for the November Meeting at Cheltenham section for links to these.
+If you are interested in other predictions at Cheltenham, then head over to the Cheltenham tips page to see which runners are being supported by the OLBG racing tipsters and also compare those predictions to the runners that make the trend shortlist when added below.
+You may also be interested in other preview blogs that we have packed full of information.
+Head down to the Schedule for the November Meeting at Cheltenham section for links to these.

 How competitive is the November Meeting Handicap Chase market?
 When looking at the over-rounds for the last 20 renewals, the most competitive market was in 2019 when the race had an over-round of 110%.
 The race in 2015 was a race that was most in the bookie's favour with an over-round of 131%, whilst on average over the last 20 renewals of the November Meeting Handicap Chase, the over-round has been 119%, which means the bookie expects to pay out £100 for every £119 which is bet.

-These are the top three quickest-run November Meeting Handicap Chase over the last 20 renewals:
+These are the top three quickest-run November Meeting Handicap Chase races over the last 20 renewals:

 1. Rock The Kasbah (6:49.10) in 2018